0sAND1s/SpectrumGameCompressor/README.md

 	- block start address for each block: "LOAD ""CODE xxxxx" or tape block start address in BASIC, or "LD IX, xxxxx" in assebler.
 	- block lenght: tape block lenght in BASIC or "LD DE, xxxxx" in assembler
 	- entry point address: "RANDOMIZE USR xxxxx" in BASIC or "JP xxxxx" in assembler.
-- in the "src" folder, create file dizzy1.bat for example, with the game specific commands to extract required game blobs from the TAP file, using hcdisk2.exe or other tool
+- in the srctap/srctzx folder, create file dizzy1.bat for example, with the game specific commands to extract required game blobs from the source TAP/TZX file, using hcdisk2.exe or other tool
-- in the "src" folder, create assembler file, eg dizzy1.asm, with the code required at run time for unpacking
+- in the srctap/srctzx folder, create assembler file, eg dizzy1.asm, with the code required at run time for unpacking

 The build script supports tweaking using these parameters:
 - develop, set to 1 to help with troubleshooting: not perform cleanup after the buid, leave script echo on screen, compress quicker (not optimal), create assembler listing file